Skip to content

 Code Verifier

-Before initializing Part One of the authorization code flow, the client first creats a code_verifier.
-This is a cryptographically random string using the characters A-Z, a-z, 0-9, and the punctuation characters -._~ (hyphen, period, underscore, and tilde), between 43 and 128 characters long.
+Before part one of the flow, the Client makes a code_verifier.
+This is a random string of 43 to 128 characters.
+Use the characters A-Z, a-z, 0-9, and the four punctuation characters -, ., _, and ~.

 import { randomBytes } from "crypto";